Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

-The method of studying the Orr-Sommerfeld equation to analyze the spectral stability of nontrivial steady states to the incompressible Navier-Stokes equations was proposed as early as 1907, see\cite{Orr1,Orr2}.
-Up to now, there have been lots of results about Orr-Sommerfeld equations with no-slip boundary conditions, including the famous work of Rayleigh Lord, C.C.Lin and Heisenberg(see, for instance, \cite{Drazin,Lin1,Lin2}).
-For the spectrum problem of the Orr-Sommerfeld equation, Daniel D.Joseph\cite{Joseph1,Joseph2} gave the eigenvalue bounds for the Orr-Sommerfeld equation.
-In addition, Daniel D.Joseph established some sufficient conditions for stability.
-Using the results of Joseph, Chia-Shun Yih\cite{Yih} and Adeina Georgescu\cite{Adelina} gave other sufficient conditions for stability, which improved the Joseph's in some cases.
+The study for the Orr-Sommerfeld equation was initialed by Orr in 1907, see \cite{Orr1,Orr2} for details.
+Up to now, there are few results about Orr-Sommerfeld equations with no-slip boundary conditions, see \cite{Drazin,Lin1,Lin2} for instance.
+For the spectrum analysis of the Orr-Sommerfeld equation, Joseph \cite{Joseph1,Joseph2} gave the eigenvalue bounds for the Orr-Sommerfeld equation, which established some sufficient conditions for stability.
+Some other similar results can be found in \cite{Yih,Adelina}.

-For the stability problems of nontrivial stationary flows to compressible Navier-Stokes equations with Dirichlet boundary conditions, most results are also obtained by the spectral analysis of the linearized perturbation operator.
-In 2011, Y.Kagei\cite{Kagei1} gave a sufficient condition for the stability of the compressible Couette flow.
-This sufficient condition depends only on Reynolds number, Mach number and the initial perturbation value.
-In 2015, Y.Kagei and T.Nishida\cite{Kagei2} proved that the Poiseuille flow is unstable if Reynolds number and Mach number satisfy some conditions.
-Recently, Hailiang Li and Xingwei Zhang \cite{HLLi} improved the result of \cite{Kagei1}.
+For the stability problems in compressible Navier-Stokes equations with no-slip boundary conditions, most results are also obtained via the spectral analysis of the linearized perturbation operator.
+A sufficient condition for the stability of the compressible Couette flow was obtained by Kagei \cite{Kagei1}.
+With the similar idea, Kagei and Nishida \cite{Kagei2} proved that the Poiseuille flow is unstable if Reynolds number and Mach number satisfy some conditions.
+Recently, Li and Zhang \cite{HLLi} improved the result of \cite{Kagei1}.

-The Dirichlet boundary conditions mean that the fluid does not slip along the boundary.
-However, this is not always realistic and leads to induce a strong boundary layer in general.
+It is interesting to compare Navier boundary conditions with the no-slip boundary conditions in our problem.
+The no-slip (Dirichlet) boundary conditions mean that the fluid does not slip along the boundary.
+However, this is not always realistic and leads to the strong boundary layer in general.
 For example, hurricanes and tornadoes, do slip along the ground, lose energy as they slip and do not penetrate the ground.
 Other examples about the slip of the fluid on the boundary occur when moderate pressure is involved such as in high altitude aerodynamics, or in immiscible two phase flows, the moving contact line is not compatible with no-slip boundary condition.
 To describe these phenomenons, Navier\cite{Navier} in 1823 introduced the so called Navier boundary conditions.
-The Navier boundary condition is given as
+The Navier boundary condition is formulated as

 in which $\alpha$ is a physical parameter standing for the frictions between the fluid and the ground or permeability and others which is either a constant or a $L^{\infty}(\partial{\Omega})$ function\cite{Kelliher}, even a smooth matrix\cite{Gie}.